Why are my lips swollen?

-A couple of common symptoms include:
+A couple of common symptoms of angioedema include:

-• Swelling around the eyes, lips and hands
+- Swelling around the eyes, lips and hands

-• Allergic conjunctivitis
+- Allergic conjunctivitis

 What causes angioedema?

-When you ingest these foods, it can stimulate acute allergic angioedema which can cause your skin tissues to swell, usually within an hour or so of consuming the allergen.
+Unfortunately, these pollen proteins, known as profilins, can be found in certain types of food.
+When these foods are digested, it can stimulate acute allergic angioedema which causes the skin tissues to swell, usually within an hour or so of consuming the allergen.

 How long does angioedema last?